nss-evening-cohort-14/awesome-sauce-react-slack-simulation/README.md

 # Slack Simulation
 Welcome to Slack Simulation, a replica of the messaging application for organizations.
-While logged in as an authenticated user, you can see, create, edit and delete data that as a part of a messaging channel or organization (specific to you delete).
+While logged in as an authenticated user, you can see, create, edit and delete data that as a part of a messaging channel or organization (specific to you).
-While logged in as an admin, you can see, create, edit and delete data that as a part of a messaging channel or organization (yours and everyone else's delete).
+While logged in as an admin, you can see, create, edit and delete data that as a part of a messaging channel or organization (yours and everyone else's RUD).

 ## Deployed Sites